 The RWJF Culture of Health Prize recognizes communities that have placed a priority on health and are creating powerful partnerships and deep commitments that will enable everyone, especially those facing the greatest challenges, with the opportunity to live well.
 A Culture of Health recognizes that health and wellbeing are greatly influenced by where we live, work, the safety of our surroundings, and the relationships we have in our families and communities.
 The Prize elevates the compelling stories of local leaders and community members who are coming together to create conditions for health and prosperity by transforming neighborhoods, schools, and businesses—so that good health flourishes everywhere.

-To be eligible for a prize, a community must be based in the United States* and fall into one of the following categories:
+To be eligible to apply for a prize, a “community” must be based in the United States* and fall into one of the following categories:

-- Town, village, borough, and other local incorporated places
+- Town, village, borough, or other local incorporated place

 - County or parish

 - Native Hawaiian organization serving and representing the interests of

 - Region (such as contiguous towns, cities, or counties)

 * Communities within U.S. territories are welcome to apply.

 Neighborhoods, states, and unincorporated local communities are not eligible to apply.

 With the exception of previous Prize winners and 2016 finalists, all past applicants are eligible to reapply in 2017 (2016 finalists may reapply in 2018).